 There are many federal and state employment laws to protect your rights in the workplace, and several different agencies enforce these laws.
-While the Governor’s Office of Consumer Affairs does not regulate employment issues and is unable to give you legal advice, these resources may be able to help:
+While the Georgia Department of Law's Consumer Protection Division does not regulate employment issues and is unable to give you legal advice, these resources may be able to help:

 Georgia Department of Labor

 The Georgia Department of Labor (DOL) helps to maintain a strong workforce by providing services to job-seekers and employers.
 You can file an unemployment claim with the DOL or look up information about finding a job or statistics on Georgia’s labor market.
 You can reach the Georgia DOL at 404-656-3045 in Metro Atlanta or 877-709-8185 from elsewhere in the state.